kurrik/roomanna/blog.roomanna.com/src/site/posts/048-reading-list-2018-books/body.md

 of good recommendations through work.
 Stripe is an amazing place to build an impossibly large reading list.

-I didn't quite hit my goal of 20 books this year, although there's still a bit of time left to update that estimate (and this post I guess).
-If I had to pick, I think _Democratizing Innovation_, _The Score Takes Care of Itself_, and _Sculpting in Time_ were my favorites of the year.
+I didn't quite hit my goal of 20 books this year, but feel good about the material I did get through this year.
+If I had to pick, I think _Men, Machines, and Modern Times_, _Democratizing Innovation_, _The Score Takes Care of Itself_, and _Sculpting in Time_ were my favorites of the year.
 I've left some notes on these books (and more!) in ascending order of completion below:

 <!--BREAK-->